 Prior to his return to military service, Lt.
 Gen. Talley was President & CEO of Environmental Technology Solutions (ETS Partners), a company he co-founded to develop and commercialize technology from his academic research in partnership with others.
 While serving at ETS Partners, he was also an Adjunct Professor at The Johns Hopkins University.
 Other positions held include: Bobby B. Lyle Professor of Leadership and Global Entrepreneurship, Founding Director of the Hunt Institute of Engineering and Humanity, and Professor (with tenure) and Chair, Department of Civil and Environmental Engineering, Southern Methodist University; Associate Professor (with tenure) and Assistant Professor, Department of Civil Engineering and Geological Sciences, University of Notre Dame; Associate at Malcolm Pirnie Inc.; and Research/Environmental Engineer at the United States Army Corps of Engineers.

-Lt.
-Gen. Talley holds a Ph.D. in Civil and Environmental Engineering from Carnegie Mellon University and an Executive M.B.A. from the University of Oxford in England.
-He also holds multiple master’s degrees in strategic studies, environmental engineering and science, liberal arts (history and philosophy), and religious studies.
-He is a graduate of the Army War College.
-He is also a registered Professional Engineer, a Board Certified Environmental Engineer in Environmental Sustainability, and a Diplomate, Water Resources Engineer.
+In his civilian capacity, Dr. Talley received his Ph.D. in Civil and Environmental Engineering from Carnegie Mellon University and his Executive M.B.A. from the University of Oxford, England.
+He also holds multiple master degrees in environmental engineering and science, strategic studies, liberal arts (history and philosophy), and religious studies.
+Dr. Talley is a registered Professional Engineer (P.E.) in Environmental Engineering, a Board Certified Environmental Engineer (BCEE) in Environmental Sustainability, and a Diplomate, Water Resources Engineer (D.WRE)